Soham-2004/SURF-2024/README.md

 # Helium-3 Rich Period Detection in SEP Events

-This repository contains Jupyter Notebooks for analyzing Solar Energetic Particle (SEP) events to detect Helium-3 (He-3) rich periods using advanced machine learning techniques.
+This repository contains jupyter notebooks for studying Solar Energetic Particle (SEP) events to detect Helium-3 (He-3) rich periods using advanced machine learning techniques.
 The analysis is based on data from the Advanced Composition Explorer's Solar Isotope Spectrometer (ACE/SIS), spanning the years 2017 to 2024.

 ## Project Description